nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: Data structure of predicates**
 * **Alternative 1 (current choice):** Use a single `PersonMatchesKeywordsPredicate` class to represent all fields' predicates.
     * Pros: All predicates meant for testing on person fields can be consolidated in one place and reduce code duplication.
-It can also handle encapsulate the composition of all predicates.
+It can also encapsulate the composition of all predicates.
     * Cons: If fields have different matching behaviour, it may result in the class having more than one responsibility.
 * **Alternative 2:** Use multiple `{field}MatchesKeywordsPredicate` classes to represent each field's predicate.
     * Pros: It offers greater flexibility for each field predicate to have its own matching behavior.